WilliamHXu/WilliamHXu.github.io/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Main Github Repository
+### For More...

-If you would like to see any additional work, please take a look at my main [Github Repository page](https://github.com/WilliamHXu/).
+Thank you for visiting my Github page!
+If you would like to see any other work I've done, please take a look at my main [Github Repository page](https://github.com/WilliamHXu/).

+If you are interested in seeing my most up-to-date resume, please refer to [this resume](https://docs.google.com/document/d/1UkQ-aXaBkkrvmiNFAs0za_h-TrQJWapYc-MHpMQJeMs/edit?usp=sharing).

+Finally, please feel free to reach out to me at my [LinkedIn](https://www.linkedin.com/in/william-xu-62479062/).
+Hope to hear from you soon!